mozilla44/Billed-app-FR-Front/README.md

 - identify and fix bugs

 ## What i learned
-- The agile method
 - Write tests for an existing codebase
--
+- end-to-end testing
+- The agile method and user stories

 ## To run this project :